What is a co-op?

-Internships and co-ops are both great ways for you to gain real world engineering experience as a student.
+A. Internships and co-ops are both great ways for you to gain real-world engineering experience as a student.
 Internships are typically full-time during the summer or part-time during the school year, scheduled around your classes.
 A co-op position, however, is a full-time opportunity during the school year.
 To participate in a co-op, you will work full-time instead of taking classes for a rotation.

-You can start a co-op the summer after your freshmen year.
+A. You can start a co-op the summer after your freshman year.
 Or if you are a transfer student, you can start working after one semester at VCU.

-Co-ops are located both locally and nationally.
+A. Co-ops are located both locally and nationally.
 Many companies located outside of the Richmond area provide housing or housing assistance.
-Co-ops are a great opportunity for you to explore and live in another city!
+Check out where some of our co-op students have worked!